Top 10 Essential Habits for a Life of Deep Intimacy with God

 It also means that it can go the other way around.

 It means that if we desire to pray with more alert attention, our physical frame should be strong, attentive, and erect.
-If we are cozying up at His feet or experiencing some desperation then the fetal position crying over a journal entry is absolutely appropriate.
+If we are cozying up at His feet or experiencing some desperation then curling into the fetal position while crying over a journal entry is absolutely appropriate.
 When we are learning, we should sit attentively, pen in hand, paper at the ready.
 Hands open, eyes up or closed.
 No closed arms and closed souls.
 No sloppy laziness.